Trifluridine-tipiracil hydrochloride (Lonsurf®) is a chemotherapy drug. It is used to treat bowel cancer that has spread to other parts of the body.

 Weeks 3 and 4

-- Don't take the tablets during these weeks.
+- Don’t take any tablets during these weeks.

 Serious and life-threatening side effects